Raiders players shown at charity event without masks

 Players were seen on video without masks during the indoor event while talking and mingling with guests, who also weren’t wearing masks.

+The City of Henderson fined the country club $2,000 on Tuesday for four violations of the Nevada governor’s COVID-19 emergency directives, including people not wearing masks and more than 50 people at the event.
+The club has 30 days to pay the fine or dispute it.

-Among the players in attendance were quarterbacks Derek Carr and Nathan Peterman, tight ends Jason Witten and Foster Moreau, and Waller.
+Among the players in attendance were quarterbacks Derek Carr and Nathan Peterman, tight ends Jason Witten, Foster Moreau and Derek Carrier, receiver Zay Jones, cornerback Nevin Lawson, and Waller.

-Rules from the NFL and NFLPA limit what players are allowed to do away from the facility this season to try to help prevent the spread of the coronavirus.
-Among the banned activities are music concerts or entertainment events, house gatherings of more than 15 people without everyone wearing masks or attending an indoor night club with more than 10 people in the club.
+Rules from the NFL and NFLPA limit what players are allowed to do away from team facilities this season to try to help prevent the spread of the coronavirus.
+Players are banned from attending any event that “violates local and state restrictions.”

+“We obviously take responsibility for this,” Raiders owner Mark Davis told the Las Vegas Review-Journal.
+“You don’t like seeing this.
+I don’t know that it’s actually been built into our memories that you have to wear a mask.
+Our organization takes it very seriously.”

-The Raiders, the NFL and a representative from Waller’s foundation didn’t immediately respond to a request for comment.
+The NFL and a representative from Waller’s foundation didn’t immediately respond to a request for comment.

 The event came the night before the NFL announced that the Tennessee Titans and Minnesota Vikings had to suspend in-person activities because three Titans players and five personnel tested positive for the coronavirus following a game between the teams on Sunday.